 Oncidium Alliance NOID

 The best advice anyone can give to someone who wants to start growing orchids is to look at your environment and see what conditions you will be able to offer plants.
 How much light do you have?
 What kind of humidity?
 Then, look at descriptions of plants and see what kinds of things you like.
 Visiting growers, attending orchid or flower shows and orchid societies and taking notes as to shape, scent, and cultural needs is a good idea.
 Talking to people will also give you ideas.

-Oncidium (Onc.) intergenerics are often suggested as beginner plants.
+Oncidium (Onc.) intergenerics (man-made hybrids) are often suggested as beginner plants.
 Many are fragrant, and most of them bloom twice a year if given enough light and the right culture.
-Colmanara Wildcat is one of the easiest, and the spikes can last for 3 months.
+Colmanara Wildcat is one of the easiest, and the spikes can last for three months.
 Onc.
 Sharry Baby 'Sweet Fragrance" has a chocolate scent, and is very popular.
 Also, Onc.
 Sweet Sugar is also very easy to grow.
-These last 2 are not intergeneric (man-made hybrids).
-Another onc.
+These last two are not intergeneric.
+Another Onc.
 Alliance member which forum members suggested were miltoniopsis as they also can bloom several times a year and are fragrant as well as tolerate a range of conditions.
-They too can be sensitive to fertilizer burn as can others of the onc.
+They too can be sensitive to fertilizer burn as can others of the Onc.
 Alliance.

 One of the Garden Web Orchid forum members suggests the variety in phrags.: big ones (Phrag. longifolium), small ones (Phrag. ecuadorense), bright ones (Phrag.
 Inca Embers), subtle ones (Phrag.
 Paul Eugene Conroy), round ones (Phrag.
 Hanne Popow) and long ones (Phrag.
 Chuck Acker).